Anyone who bought KitchenAid or Anolon non-stick cookware advertised as “PFOA free.”

-- Attorneys working with ClassAction.org have reason to believe that certain cookware advertised as “PFOA free” does, in fact, contain the toxic chemical PFOA.
+Attorneys working with ClassAction.org have reason to believe that certain cookware advertised as “PFOA free” may, in fact, contain the toxic chemical PFOA.
 Now, they’re looking into whether a class action lawsuit can be filed.

 Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed in light of concerns that certain non-stick cookware sold under the KitchenAid and Anolon brand names contains toxic chemicals.

-The attorneys have reason to believe that the cookware, despite being advertised as “PFOA free,” contains PFOA (perfluorooctanoic acid), a toxic chemical that falls into a category of synthetic substances known as PFAS.
+The attorneys have reason to believe that the cookware, despite being advertised as “PFOA free,” may contain PFOA (perfluorooctanoic acid), a toxic chemical that falls into a category of synthetic substances known as PFAS.

 Before they can determine whether a class action lawsuit can be filed, the attorneys need to speak with people who purchased KitchenAid and Anolon cookware represented to be PFOA free.
 The more people they talk to, the better chance they have of getting a class action lawsuit started.
 Share your story today by filling out the form on this page.

 PFAS are commonly referred to as “forever chemicals” because of their ability to resist breaking down in the environment, and they can accumulate over time in fish, wildlife and humans.
 People can be exposed to PFAS by consuming contaminated water or food, using products made with the chemicals, and breathing air that contains PFAS.
 One study found that PFAS were present in the blood of 97 percent of Americans.

 According to the Environmental Protection Agency, studies have shown that exposure to certain levels of PFAS could cause the following health effects:

 Reproductive problems, including decreased fertility or increased high blood pressure in pregnant women

 Increased risk of prostate, kidney and testicular cancer